minhhoangbui/minhhoangbui.github.io/_posts/2019-01-16-retrieval.md

 </p>

 On the other hand, clustering helps you to group the similar items in the space.
 Items with similar characteristics will be near each other and then we assume that they are in the same cluster.
-Obviously, every problems which is related to similarity is in need of a distance metrics.
-Each cluster will be represented by its centroids, which is in most cases the average point of the items in that cluster.
+Obviously, every problem which is related to similarity is in need of a distance metrics.
+Each cluster will be represented by its centroid, which is in most cases the average point of the items in that cluster.

 <p align="center">